min2ha/ukwa-site/content/target/44556/index.en.md

   "subject": "Brexit"
 }

-# Telegraph, The: 45 female Labour MPs write to Jeremy Corbyn demanding he does more to stop 'disgusting' abuse from supporters

 Jeremy Corbyn has been accused by nearly half the female MPs in his party of failing to stop the "disgusting and totally unacceptable" abuse of women by his supporters.